Structural adaptation and rate accelerated estimation in bivariate functional data: Methodology

 where

-is an estimator of the noise term in \eqref{eq:data-model}, with $\mathbf{t}_{m,1}$ denoting the closest observed point to $\mathbf{t_m}$.
-Since the mean-squared variations are associated to the true realizations of the process $X$ and not the observed, noisy version, denoising is important to obtain an estimator with good rates of convergence.
-Theoretical properties for the estimator of $\widehat \sigma^2$ in \eqref{eq:sigma-estim} are provided in Section \ref{sec:theory}.
+is an estimator of the noise term in \eqref{eq:data-model}, with $\mathbf{t}_{m,1}$ denoting the closest observed point to $\mathbf{t}_m$.
+Since the mean-squared variations are associated with the true realizations of the process $X$ and not the observed, noisy version, denoising is important to obtain an estimator with good rates of convergence.